coinevo/documents/en/freebsd/README.md

 Ok now it's time to launch our jail!

-` service jail start qtum `
+` service jail start evo `

-#### We've just started our Qtum jail, We can now get into our Qtum jail to finish configuration, install Qtum and launch the wallet.
+#### We've just started our Evo jail, We can now get into our Evo jail to finish configuration, install Evo and launch the wallet.

-` jexec qtum /bin/csh`
+` jexec evo /bin/csh`

 ` cp /usr/share/zoneinfo/YOURTIMEZONE/ /etc/localtime  `
 This is very important, if the time info is incorrect, we'll produce orphan blocks or will be unable to sync

-Create our basic /etc/rc.conf for our Qtum Jail
+Create our basic /etc/rc.conf for our Evo Jail

-## Qtum Jail:
+## Evo Jail:

 ### /etc/rc.conf